kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 Awesome that worked!
 That means that we no longer need to rely on ip addresses as long as we use service objects and their DNS entries.

 Now let's take a closer look at the url we used in our test.
+The url is made up of our service names, along with the basename, which toghther makes up our Fully Qualified Domain Name, or FQDN for short.

 You might have noticed that I used port 3050 here.
-That's because in the service spec we said that this service can only accept internal traffic on this port.
+That's because in the service spec we said   this service can only accept internal traffic on this port.

-The 'default' in the fqdn actually refers to the namespace that the service live's in.
+The 'default' string in the fqdn actually refers to the namespace that the service live's in.

 And since our centOS pod happens to also live in the same namespace, it means we can get away with just curling the service's name rather than it's FQDN: